muksiddheswar/Spam-Classifier/README.md

 ## Version: V01_01:
 - Single script for preprocessing, training, testing.
 - Simple implementation I did as a part of class project during my masters degree.

-Each version has it's own branch.
-Master is the latest version.
-(And possibly under development.)

 ___